Guillaume-Larghero/AIM2/README.md

 ### 1.1 Core Strengths

-Your "loop experiment" idea is exceptionally well-timed and scientifically relevant.
-Here's what makes it strong:

 1. **Direct Alignment with Cutting-Edge Research**: A paper just published in *Patterns* (Cell Press, December 2025) titled *"Autonomous language-image generation loops converge to generic visual motifs"* demonstrates **exactly** the phenomenon you independently conceived.
 They found that SDXL + LLaVA image→text→image loops converge to just 12 "visual attractors" regardless of initial prompts—what they termed "visual elevator music."

 2. **Medical Domain Advantage**: Unlike the Patterns paper which used natural images, you have a **constrained, well-defined manifold** (chest X-rays).
 CXRs have consistent structure (lungs, heart, diaphragm), making the dynamical systems analysis more tractable and interpretable.